microsoft/ts-gyb/documentation/interface-guide.md

 - `number`
 - `boolean`

-> TypeScript does not distinguish integer from float point number, and ts-codegen would map `number` to the default float point type in the target language.
-To map a value to integer, use [Predefined type](#predefined-type).
+> Tips: TypeScript does not distinguish integer from float point number, and ts-codegen would map `number` to the default float point type in the target language.
+To map a value to integer, refer to the guide in [Integer type](#integer-type).

 ### `interface` and object literal